-The best logo design is centered around a single attribute that is relevant to your prospects and your industry.
+The best logo design in The Woodlands is centered around a single attribute that is relevant to your prospects and your industry.
 Does it emphasize power, agility, connectivity or innovation?
 The message should be relevant and resonant to your audience.

 A childcare center would likely choose a logo that is colorful and fun, while a law firm should consider a traditional logo with a confident color scheme.
 This may seem obvious, but it’s worth emphasizing because it is critical to your brand image.